AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 To add dataset or service metadata to the SSDI, click on the **Contribute** button.
 This will enable the **Editing** board, where you can see all the records you have access to, the advanced search interface, and buttons on the right to **Add new record**, **Import new records**, and **Manage directory**.

 Clicking **Contribute** in the header menu, and then clicking **Add new record** will display a list of available templates.
-Note there could be multiple with the same name if you are an editor for multiple groups.
+Note there could be multiple templates with the same name if you are an editor for multiple groups.
 Select the appropriate template based on the type of resource that is being documented.
 Then select your organisation's folder and click **Create**.